Tesla names new board chair in settlement with regulators

 Apart from appointing a new chairman under the settlement, Tesla was required to appoint two new independent members to its board.
 The aim is to provide stronger oversight to match Tesla's growing stature and market value.

-The charismatic, visionary Musk has strived to turn Tesla Inc. into a mass-market producer of environmentally-friendly electric cars.
-But his impulsive streak caused him trouble when he tweeted in August that he had "funding secured" for taking Tesla private when no such deal had been worked out.
+Musk, whose name is virtually inseparable from Tesla, has an impulsive streak that caused trouble when he tweeted in August that he had "funding secured" for taking Tesla private at $420 per share when no such deal had been worked out.

+That drew attention from the SEC because the tweet pushed up Tesla's stock price and harmed short-sellers who bet that the share price would fall.